BioASQ/Scripts/README.md

     Filename: the path to the file containing the golden data of a task B BioASQ challenge, as created by the script     createTestPhase.py

     Example Call: python createStats.py golden.json
+    Comment: The annotationToolData-toy.json is provided to test the script createTestPhase.py.
+In a next step you can use its output file "golden.json" to test this script.